rhysyim/cppWindowsAutoclick/README.md

 An autoclicking tool written in C++, works on Windows

-Press ENTER key to auto-click (for the number of times indicated in the console)
+Press ENTER key to autoclick (for the number of times indicated in the console)